quixio/quix-docs/docs/platform/tutorials/RSSProcessingPipeline.md

 Click “Next” on the dialog box.
 Ensure “filtered-rss-data” is selected as the input topic and provide a Slack “webhook\_url.”

-> **Note**
->
-> If you have your own slack, head over to the [Slack API
-> pages,window=\_blank](https://api.slack.com/messaging/webhooks) and
+!!! note

-> create a webhook following their guide “Getting started with Incoming
-> Webhooks.”
-If you don’t have your own Slack or don’t have the account
-> privileges to create the webhook, you can choose another destination
-> from the library, such as Twilio.
+	If you have your own slack, head over to the [Slack API pages,window=\_blank](https://api.slack.com/messaging/webhooks) and create a webhook following their guide “Getting started with Incoming Webhooks.”
+If you don’t have your own Slack or don’t have the account privileges to create the webhook, you can choose another destination from the library, such as Twilio.

 Warning: Use a dev or demo or unimportant Slack channel while you’re developing this.
 Trust me.